-A few results are immediately clear in Figures 7 and 8.
-First, colleges that are using affirmative action move up and to the left in the figures.
-That is, these colleges become more diverse (racially and socioeconomically) and their students' average achievement declines slightly.
-Second, the slope of these black arrows is quite steep, which indicates that the changes in mean achievement are much less pronounced than the changes in the proportion of minority or low-income students.
-Third, the less selective colleges that use affirmative action experience the greatest changes in both diversity and average achievement-their lines move the farthest.
-Fourth, colleges that do not adopt affirmative action policies but that are close in mean achievement to those that do also experience significant changes in diversity and average achievement, though in the opposite direction as those using affirmative action.
+A few results are immediately clear in Figure 8.
+First, colleges that use affirmative action move up and to the left in the figures.
+That is, these colleges become more racially diverse and their students' average achievement declines slightly.
+Second, the slope of these black arrows is quite steep, which indicates that the changes in mean achievement are much less pronounced than the changes in the proportion of minority students.
+Evident in these graphs, and even more evident in the graphs in